sz-p/vscode-dependencyGraph/README.md

 ### `yarn test`

-You can find test case in [tests](https://github.com/sz-p/vscode-dependencyGraph/tree/master/tests). use `yarn test` to start testing
+You can find test case in [tests](https://github.com/sz-p/vscode-dependencyGraph/tree/master/tests). use `yarn test` to start testing.

 ## ⭐️ Show Your Support
 Please give a ⭐️ if this project helped you!